Obstructions to the integrability of VB-algebroids: Integrating -term representations up to homotopy

+where $\Rep(A)$ denotes the category of $2$-term representations up to homotopy of $A$ and $\VBA(A)$ the category of \vbas of the form $(D,A,E,M)$.
+Notice that the image of $\VBA$ consists of split \vbas.
+The notion of morphism between representations up to homotopy can be found in \cite{AriasCrainic} (see also \cite{GM08}) and $\VBA$ turns out to be a functor (see \cite{DJO}).
+In particular, two elements of $\Rep(A)$ are isomorphic if the corresponding split \vbas are.

+In this subsection, we follow \cite{GM10} and introduce the analogue of the above correspondence for Lie groupoids.

-Consider now a Lie groupoid $G$ over $M$.
-There exists a notion of representation up to homotopy of $G$ on a graded vector bundle over $M$, which is phrased in cohomological terms.
-For details see \cite{AriasCrainic2} and \cite{GM10}.
-However, in the special case of 2-term representations (i.e. those concentrated in degree 0 and 1), an equivalent notion will be used in this work.
-For that, recall that any vector bundle $E\to M$ determines a smooth category $L(E)$ whose objects are elements of $M$, and morphisms between $x,y\in M$ are linear maps $E_x\to E_y$ (not necessarily invertible).
+First, we introduce the notion of a $2$-term representations up to homotopy of a Lie groupoid $G$ over $M$.
+To that end, recall that any vector bundle $E\to M$ determines a smooth category $L(E)$ whose objects are elements of $M$, and morphisms between $x,y\in M$ are linear maps $E_x\to E_y$ (not necessarily invertible).
 We say that a smooth map $\Delta: G\to L(E)$ is a \textbf{quasi-action} of $G$ on $E$ if $\Delta$ preserves both source and target maps.
 A quasi-action is said to be \textbf{unital} if it preserves the units (i.e. it is the identity on objects) and \textbf{flat} if it preserves composition.
-Notice that a representation of $G$ on $E$ is just a flat unital quasi-action $\Delta:G\to L(E)$ such that $\Delta_g:E_{s(g)}\to E_{t(g)}$ is invertible for each $g\in G$.
+Notice that a representation of $G$ on $E$ is just a flat unital quasi-action $\Delta:G\to L(E)$ such that $\Delta_g:E_{{\bold{s}}(g)}\to E_{\tt(g)}$ is invertible for each $g\in G$.